acerohernan/portfolio/src/content/work/varcel.md

 As we know, every feature that needs to be implemented comes with the responsibility of evaluating trade-offs for each possible solution.
 In this case, I had the next difficulties:

-- A performant front-end application that provides a unique user experience for deploying and managing all the user’s projects.
+- A front-end application that provides a good user experience and allows a seamless communicacion with the API REST service and the real-time service.
-- An API-REST service that authenticates users with GitHub, stores users’ information like projects and deployments, and queues users’ deployments
+- An API-REST service that authenticates users with GitHub, stores users’ information like projects and deployments, and queues pending users’ deployments.
 - A real-time service that can scale horizontally using a stateful protocol like WebSockets and can show the build and deployment logs in real-time to the users.
-- A service that can have a secure public endpoint for listening to GitHub events e.g. when new code is pushed or when a new pull request is created.
+- A service that has a secure public endpoint for listening to new GitHub events e.g. when new code is pushed or when a new pull request is created.
 (Webhook)
 - A content delivery network (CDN) for every user to distribute all their applications to all over the world.
 It’s important to have a CDN for each one to control their usage and bill them correctly.

 #### System Design